 How does fentanyl make you feel?

-Fentanyl is a powerful synthetic opioid that is similar to morphine but 50 to 100 times more potent.
+Fentanyl is a powerful synthetic opioid similar to morphine but 50 to 100 times more potent.
 It is typically prescribed to treat severe pain, such as that associated with cancer or post-surgical recovery.
 However, it is also sometimes used non-medically, which can lead to dangerous and even fatal consequences.
 When fentanyl is used non-medically, it is often inhaled, smoked, or injected.
-The drug enters the bloodstream and quickly binds to opioid receptors in the brain, resulting in a feeling of intense euphoria.
+The drug enters the bloodstream and quickly binds to opioid receptors in the brain, resulting in intense euphoria.
 Other effects include relaxation, drowsiness, and slowed breathing.
-Overdose occurs when the respiratory system becomes depressed to the point where breathing stops entirely.
-Fentanyl overdoses are particularly dangerous because the drug works so quickly and can easily result in death.
+An overdose occurs when the respiratory system becomes depressed, and breathing stops entirely.
+Fentanyl overdoses are particularly dangerous because the drug works quickly and can easily result in death.

 What does fentanyl look like?

-Fentanyl is typically white or off-white in color, and is sold in the form of a powder or a liquid.
-Fentanyl is often used to cut other drugs, such as heroin, because it is so potent.
+Fentanyl is typically white or off-white and is sold as a powder or a liquid.
+Fentanyl is often used to cut other drugs, such as heroin because it is so potent.
 As a result, it can be difficult to tell if a substance contains fentanyl just by looking at it.
-Fentanyl can be deadly even in small doses, and has been linked to a surge in overdose deaths in recent years.
-If you come into contact with fentanyl, it is important to seek medical help immediately.
+Fentanyl can be deadly even in small doses and has been linked to a surge in overdose deaths in recent years.
+If you come into contact with fentanyl, it is essential to seek medical help immediately.
 Symptoms of fentanyl exposure include slow and shallow breathing, dizziness, and coma.
-If you suspect that someone has overdosed on fentanyl, call 911 right away.
+If you suspect someone has overdosed on fentanyl, call 911 right away.

 How Long Does Fentanyl Stay in Your System?

 Hair: Detects fentanyl for up to 90 days.